-Hanae Mori, designer for films, empress, dies, reports say
+Hanae Mori, Japanese designer for films, empress, dies at 96

-TOKYO (AP) — Designer Hanae Mori, known for her elegant signature butterfly motifs, numerous cinema fashions and the wedding gown of Japan’s empress, has died, local media reported Thursday.
+TOKYO (AP) — Designer Hanae Mori, known for her elegant signature butterfly motifs, numerous cinema fashions and the wedding gown of Japan’s empress, has died, her office said Thursday.
 She was 96.

 Mori symbolized the rise of Japan as a modern, fashionable nation and the rise of the working woman.
-The reports said she died Aug.
-11, but other details were not immediately available.
+She died at her Tokyo home Aug.
+11, a few days after developing a mild fever, according to the Hanae Mori Office.
+She had been examined by a doctor at her home, but no specific cause of death was given.

-Empress Masako wore a Hanae Mori wedding gown when she married Emperor Naruhito, then the crown prince, in 1993.
+Empress Masako wore a Hanae Mori wedding gown adorned with rose-petal patterns when she married Emperor Naruhito, then the crown prince, in 1993.
 Mori also designed uniforms for Japan Airlines flight attendants, bank clerks, high school students and the Japanese team at the Barcelona Olympics.
+The uniforms were not flamboyant like her runway designs, but tastefully professional, appropriate for their roles.

-With her motto, “You feel decent, no matter where in the world you wear them,” Mori wanted to give confidence and dignity to the wearer.
-Her umbrellas and scarves, often decked with colorful butterflies, were popular with working women as a kind of status symbol.
+With her motto, “You feel decent, no matter where in the world you wear them,” Mori wanted to give confidence and dignity to those wearing her designs.
+Her umbrellas and scarves, often decked with colorful butterflies, were a status symbol with working women.

 She opened her studio in 1951 and was a pioneer of a generation of Japanese designers who became globally prominent.
 Her first New York show, held in 1965, was acclaimed as “East meets West.”

-She opened her Paris studio in 1977 and built an international business that extended to perfumes and publishing as well as fashion.
+She opened her Paris studio in 1977 and built an international business that extended to perfumes, handbags and publishing as well as fashion.

 Reputed for infusing Japanese elements inspired by the kimono, Mori designed costumes for hundreds of Japanese films, in the 1950s and 1960s, dressing star actresses like Mie Kitahara, Sayuri Yoshinaga and Shima Iwashita, in some of the most renowned cinematic pieces the era produced.